Introduction to Multi-Armed Bandits: A necessary and sufficient assumption on the prior

 \xhdr{Behavioral assumptions.} All results discussed above rely heavily on standard but very idealized assumptions about agents' behavior.
-First, the planner announces his algorithm, the agents know and understand it, and trust the planner to faithfully implement it as announced.
-Second, the agents either trust the BIC property of the algorithm, or are capably of verifying it independently.
-Third, the agents act rationally, \ie choose arms that maximize their expected utility (so, they don't favor less risky arms, and don't occasionally choose less preferable actions).
+First, the principal announces his algorithm, the agents know and understand it, and trust the principal to faithfully implement it as announced. \footnote{In theoretical economics, these assumptions are summarily called the (principal's) \emph{power to commit}.} Second, the agents either trust the BIC property of the algorithm, or can verify it independently.
+Third, the agents act rationally, \ie choose arms that maximize their expected utility (\eg they don't favor less risky arms, and don't occasionally choose less preferable actions).
 Fourth, the agents find it acceptable that they are given recommendations without any supporting information, and that they may be singled out for low-probability exploration.

 One way forward is to define a particular class of algorithms and a model of agents' behavior that is (more) plausible for this class.
 To this end, \citet{Jieming-unbiased18} consider algorithms which reveal some of the history to each agent, and allow a flexible model of greedy-like response.
-To justify the said response, the sub-history revealed to each agent $t$ is for all rounds that precede $t$ in some fixed and pre-determined partial order.
-One such algorithm is designed so as to match the state-of-art regret bounds.
+To justify such response, the sub-history revealed to each agent $t$ consists of all rounds that precede $t$ in some fixed and pre-determined partial order.
+Consequently, each agent observes the history of all agents that could possibly affect her.
+Put differently, each agent only interacts with a full-revelation algorithm, and the behavioral model does not need to specify how the agents interact with any algorithms that actually explore. \citet{Jieming-unbiased18} design an algorithm in this framework which matches the state-of-art regret bounds.

-\xhdr{The greedy algorithm.} The negative results on the Bayesian-greedy algorithm are from \citet{GreedyFails19}.
-It has been ``folklore" for decades that the algorithm fails badly for some special cases.
+\xhdr{The greedy algorithm.} Theorem~\ref{BIC:thm:BG} on the Bayesian-greedy algorithm and its corollaries are from \citet{BSL-myopic23}. \footnote{\citet{BSL-myopic23} attribute Theorem~\ref{BIC:thm:BG} to \citet{GreedyFails19}.} A similar result holds for $K>2$ arms, albeit with a somewhat more complex formulation.
+While it has been understood for decades that exploitation-only bandit algorithms fail badly for some special cases, Theorem~\ref{BIC:thm:BG} is the first non-trivial general result for stochastic rewards that we are aware of.
+Characterizing the learning performance of Bayesian-greedy more precisely is an open question, even for $K=2$ arms and independent priors, and especially if $\E[\mu_1]$ is close to $\E[\mu_2]$.
+This concerns both the probability of never choosing arm $2$ and Bayesian regret.
+The latter could be a more complex issue, because Bayesian regret can be accumulated even when arm $2$ is chosen.